Hotels in Cork

 weather_cloudy

-April, Moderate crowds, average high temperature 12 degrees Celsius, average low temperature 5 degrees Celsius.
+April, no crowd data, average high temperature 12 degrees Celsius, average low temperature 5 degrees Celsius.
 Cloudy most days.

 14°